Rule Change: Open

 The same threshold applies to the payment of affected participant compensation – both in the first instance, where compensation is calculated automatically, and in the event that an affected participant claims further compensation.

-On 4 April 2019, the AEMC initiated the rule making process for the rule change request.
+On 4 April 2019 the AEMC published a consultation paper on the rule change request.

-The AEMC has made draft determinations with respect to this rule change request and the Application of the regional reference node test to the RERT rule change request.
-These draft determinations accompany the AEMC's final report on its Investigation into intervention mechanisms in the NEM.
+On 15 August 2019 the Commission published draft determinations on this rule change request and the Application of the regional reference node test to the RERT rule change request.
+These draft determinations accompanied the AEMC's final report on its Investigation into intervention mechanisms in the NEM.
 The final report includes a number of additional recommendations on changes to the intervention and compensation framework.